This post discusses experiences at a conference I no longer attend.

 Talking about Money is Important, Wanted and Needed

-I can’t tell you how many times I got asked what the heck we were doing in San Diego by people on the outside.
+I can’t tell you how many times I got asked what the heck we were doing in San Diego by people who weren’t there for our event.
 By people who worked at the venues we were paying patronage to.
 By Uber drivers.
-By people that were at the same venue as us to hear a French DJ.
+By people at the same venue for very different events.

 These conversations affirmed to me in my moments of questioning that what we’re doing is important.
 Not only because it feeds our kids, but also because money conversations are needed and affect people’s lives in deep and meaningful ways each and every day.